yousfisid/DevOps-project/README.md

 ## Functionality

-1. Run http-server
+1. Run http-server]
+2. Load the configuration
-2. Create a user
+3. Create a user
-3. Get a user
+4. Get a user

 ## Installing